 - Open a detail page and double click an input to open its properties.

-- Set the Required property to Yes and enter a message.
+- Enter a messagefor Placeholder text.
 This message is shown below the input if a user clicks the save button without filling in a value.

 Please note that a required validation rule on entity level overrules this property.

 3 Advanced Data Validation with the ‘Before Commit’ Event